 As said before, if there is no god, there is no evil, because there is no design from which the departure from is called “evil” and the atheist happily accepts this.

 Now, there are two categories of evil, natural and moral evil.
 Natural evils can, possibly, be said to have a purpose, such as with earthquakes.
 Earthquakes are necessary in bringing minerals from the earth to the surface in order to grow crops.
 We only call them evil when we build our houses and power plants on fault lines.
 Some natural evils like this seem easy to dismiss because it is we who put ourselves in harms way by putting our head in the lion’s mouth, so to speak.
-These are not simply done away with by saying “don’t build your house there” because what about other problems, like hurricanes and disease?
+These are not simply done away with by saying “don’t build your house there” But what about other problems, like hurricanes and disease?

 In order for these natural evils to be demonstrated as logically incompatible with the aforementioned idea of God, it must be demonstrated they are gratuitous or serve no function or purpose.
 Like the so-called junk DNA in the human anatomy, which seems superfluous if an intelligent designer created us, it must be demonstrated there is “junk evil” in the universe.
-Such events, or junk DNA can be accounted for under a purely evolutionary paradigm, and one would expect there to be the detritus of the past in our DNA given the truth of a process which unintentionally gave rise to human life, but can theism account for such events while maintaining consistency with the nature of God?
+Such events, or junk DNA, can be accounted for under a purely evolutionary paradigm, and one might expect there to be the detritus of the past in our DNA assuming the truth of a process which unintentionally gave rise to human life, but can theism account for such events while maintaining consistency with the nature of God?

 There are also moral evils, which require agency, there are no natural laws behind them, nor can we say, “They should not have built their house there!”
 There is little in the way we can do to predict these evils.
 At least when we see a storm building in certain parts of the world, we can anticipate tornadoes and seek shelter, but who could have predicted the heinous acts of Ted Bundy, or the school shootings we have seen?
 Under atheism it is easy to dismiss even moral evil as being part in parcel with the world order, and even to lump it in with natural evil, but the theist has an ontological commitment to both the existence of evil and objective morality, neither of which a committed atheist is obliged to defend or to respond to, at least not in my estimation.